Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If I know that ahead of time (and I do, having read trail reports and descriptions), I don't feel bad about investing the sweat.

-But when I get surprised by unexpected elevation gains and losses, or having to negotiate really steep and unstable footing, I become a bit cranky.
+But when I get surprised by unexpected elevation gains and losses, or am caught off guard by having to negotiate really steep and unstable footing, I become a bit cranky.

 And guess what?